Maatrika-P/Object-Detection-System-for-Self-Driving-Cars/README.md

 🚀 Follow these steps to set up and use the project:

-1. **Clone the Repository**: Clone this repository to your local machine:
+1. **Clone the Repository**: Clone the repository to your local machine:

    ```bash
    gh repo clone Maatrika-P/Object-Detection-System-for-Self-Driving-Cars